 Since “NLP Practitioner” is typically the first certification you get, you do not need any prior experience to enter into a training program to get this certification.
 Anyone can sign up for an NLP certification course and learn more about these tools and practices.
 You don’t even need to know what NLP stands for!
 NLP is something that everyone, regardless of their profession or skills or age, can use.

 Depending on the organization you choose to get certified with, you may be able to take a course and earn an NLP “diploma” before you become a practitioner.
-In order to earn your diploma, you would attend a two- to four-day course to learn the basic concepts within NLP.
+In order to earn your diploma, you would attend a two- to a four-day course to learn the basic concepts within NLP.

 Certification courses usually involve around 120 hours of training.
 This training includes instructions from experienced NLP trainers, sessions in which you practice NLP on others, and further reading about how you can use NLP in your everyday life.
 Before you can get your certification, you will likely have to take an assessment to prove that you have retained the information in the course and are able to ethically and accurately apply these skills.
 Each certification program typically adheres to a specific code of ethics that all practitioners must follow.
-NLP is a powerful tool, and should be used wisely.
+NLP is a powerful tool and should be used wisely.

 Other Levels of NLP Training